Hetal felt her colleagues' prying eyes on her as she walked into the office. There was something odd in the air. But she couldn't identify what.

 Hetal stood firm with her husband through his journey of battling ulcerative colitis.

 "He went through four surgeries in the past two years," she said.
-Hetal would spend long hours in the hospital at his husband's bedside.
+Hetal would spend long hours in the hospital at her husband's bedside.

 "It was an emotional phase for us," she recalled.